cshaa/svelte-plotly.js/README.md

 # Plotly.js for Svelte
-This is an unoficial package that lets you efficiently use [plotly.js] inside your Svelte or SvelteKit app.
+This is an unofficial package that lets you efficiently use [plotly.js](https://plotly.com/javascript/) inside your Svelte or SvelteKit app.

 ## Usage